-ST. LOUIS COUNTY, Mo. — St. Louis County voters will be able to cast their ballots at any polling place during all elections this year, starting with the primary on Aug.
-4.
+ST. LOUIS COUNTY, Mo. — St. Louis County voters will be able to cast their ballots at any polling place during the Nov.
+3 general election.

-The changes announced Monday are possible due to newly purchased voting equipment, according to a news release from the county's election board.
+The changes went into effect starting with the August primaries and are possible due to newly purchased voting equipment, according to a news release from the county's election board.
 State law requires that voters are still assigned to a polling place, but they are not required to vote there.

 "For their convenience and safety, the Board of Elections wanted to provide the flexibility to voters to vote at the St. Louis County polling place most convenient to them and the flexibility to go to an alternate polling site if there are long lines at their assigned location," the release said.

-- North County Recreation Complex, 2577 Redman Road, north St. Louis County
+- North County Recreation Complex, 2577 Redman Rd., north St. Louis County

 - South County Government Center Keller Plaza, 4554 Lemay Ferry Rd., south St. Louis County